 TC-132SC has solid cedar top, solid rosewood back, and laminated rosewood sides.
-The key difference of TH-5C was solid rosewood sides.
+Another very similar but more expensive Takamine classical guitar, TH-5C, has solid rosewood sides.
 Retail prices on TH-5C were about $400 higher.
-I talked to an owner of both guitars, a professional flamenco player, how significant is the difference in sound.
+I talked to a reputable professional flamenco who owned both models of the guitar about how significant is the difference in sound.
 He replied that he didn’t hear any difference in sound between them.
-I didn’t care too much about the exterior, and went with less expensive model.
+I didn’t care too much about the exterior, and went with the less expensive model.

 Local music shops in my area didn’t have any TC132SC in stock, so I couldn’t try it.
 I talked to a few Tak owners at Acoustic Guitar Forum.
 All of them were very positive about their experience.
 So, I liked how it sounded, I liked the feature set, the most of the formal and informal reviews were positive.
-It was a Christmas sales season, and I bought it new online with a good discount.
+It was a 2010 Christmas sales season, and I pulled the trigger.
+I bought it new online for $1,100.

 Right after unpacking it, my first impressions were … well, they were “mixed”.
-Guitar’s playability was great, action was almost right (low enough for me), but it didn’t sound as I expected.
-Not rich, not warm, not deep.
+Guitar’s playability was great, action was almost right, but it didn’t sound as I expected.
+Not so rich, not warm enough, not deep.
 Duck will be the right word to describe the sound after I tried this guitar right out of the box.
-Note that it was winter time, and TC132SC was shipped to me from opposite side of the country.
+Note that it was winter time, and TC132SC was shipped to me from another side of the country.